-Technology That Makes It Possible
+Technology that Makes It Possible

-Thirty years ago, Chuck Hull had a vision of how Figure 4 could lead to extremely fast production of SLA parts.
+Thirty years ago, Chuck Hull had a vision of how Figure 4® could lead to extremely fast production of parts.

 The exceptional speed of the process would drastically shorten the time of liquid material in the vat, enabling a wide range of hybrid materials that mirror those used in traditional molding processes.
 The problem was the related technological advancements required to turn his vision into reality were not available-until now.

-Progress in several areas now makes digital molding possible:
+Progress in several areas now makes direct digital production possible:

-- Continuous advancement of SLA technology, making it faster, simpler to use, and able to produce parts with much greater dimensional accuracy. - Ongoing development of materials, including multimaterial mixes that rival the physical properties of traditional injection molded parts. - Much greater speed in processing raw materials in the vat, leading to better, more diverse material properties. - Digital texturing that enables complex, aesthetically pleasing parts within a single run without extra design and processing time. - Development of CAD/CAM software that enables design for the unique capabilities of 3D printing, including organic and complex designs, consolidation of parts within an assembly, and use of lighter-weight materials with greater strength. - Advanced robotics systems that enable fast connections between modular operations and a high level of scalability.
+- Continuous advancement of additive manufacturing technology, making it faster, simpler to use, and able to produce parts with much greater dimensional accuracy. - Ongoing development of materials, including multi-material mixes that rival the physical properties of traditional injection molded parts. - Much greater speed in processing raw materials in the vat, leading to better, more diverse material properties. - Digital texturing that enables complex, aesthetically pleasing parts within a single run without extra design and processing time.

+- Development of CAD/CAM software that enables design for the unique capabilities of 3D printing, including organic and complex designs, consolidation of parts within an assembly, and use of lighter-weight materials with greater strength. - Advanced robotics systems that enable fast connections between modular operations and a high level of scalability.

 Over the past several years, 3D printing has provided an attractive complement to traditional injection molding.
 For some manufacturers, it has enabled direct manufacturing of parts that would have traditionally required injection mold tooling.
 For others, 3D printing has delivered fast production of plastic or metal molds that feature conformal cooling and other features for greater efficiency and temperature control.
-Digital molding is the next innovation.
+Tool-less digital production is the next innovation.

-Much like digital photography, digital printing and digital video, digital molding has come about through a confluence of complementary technologies that have been intelligently choreographed for speed, accuracy and efficiency.
+Much like digital photography, digital printing and digital video, direct digital production has come about through a confluence of complementary technologies that have been intelligently choreographed for speed, accuracy and efficiency.
+Direct digital production has come about through a confluence of complementary technologies that have been intelligently choreographed for speed, accuracy and efficiency.
+Robotic arms take the parts through each step of the primary and secondary processes, allowing streaming production of parts.

-How Digital Molding Works
+How Tool-less Digital Production Works

-- Automated stages reduce the need for human intervention - Membrane micro-DLP arrays connected by robotic arms - Architected to leverage Industry 4.0 practices and standards - Massively scalable and can operate within automated production lines
+- Automated stages reduce the need for human intervention - Projection-based additive manufacturing arrays connected by robotic arms - Architected to leverage Industry 4.0 practices and standards - Massively scalable and can operate within automated production lines